harsha148/Recommendation-System/README.md

 # Recommendation-System
-Recommendation system using content-based filtering and collaborative filtering.
+Movie Recommendation system using content-based filtering and collaborative filtering.